 In other words, you need to complete or take up this course to be qualified to work as an early childhood educator in the most common types of child care services in Australia.
 With this qualification, you can typically apply for positions like:

 - Family Day Care Educator

 - Mobile Child Care Assistant

-A lot of regulators, training organisations, providers and educators are involved in early childhood education.
+A lot of regulators, training organisations, providers, and educators are involved in early childhood education.
 Many child care acronyms really refer to these industry bodies and regulators that may provide you info on approved early childhood education qualifications, approved learning framework, care services national law, care services national regulations, and heaps more.

 Don’t worry if you feel a bit confused by all the letters and abbreviations because you’re likely to pick up their meanings while you study.
 You won’t need to memorize everything right away, but you’ll have to be familiar with the major ones.
 These include: